 Ooka Citizen Activity Center

 Ooka Citizen Activity Center or Ooka Shimin Katsudo Center is a community center type municipal facility in the Ooka area of Higashimatsuyama.
 The center hosts events annually, particularly flower events, and has some rooms that can be used by residents of Higashimatsuyama.
+In 2023, there will be an Industry and Environment festival at the center.
+Information near the bottom of the post.
 There are also pitches and tennis courts for citizen’s use.
 The grounds are mostly used by senior citizens for gate ball, a popular sport in the retirement age group.

 The Ooka Citizen Activity Center is quite photogenic thanks to the atypical buildings with a windmill outside.
 They also maintain small flower pots and beds on the grounds.
 Currently they have some Cosmos, Mexican Hydrangea and Glorybower (Clerodendrum) and (Clerodendron bungei) in bloom.
 Across the road there is a garden with no sign posts which looks like it is part of private land, but it is part of the center.
 It is where the chrysanthemum and some cosmos is grown.